-- 1. The type of vaccine (what you are being vaccinated for). - Some vaccines are considered medical benefits.
-You can find out about your coverage of these vaccines by going to Chapter 4, Medical Benefits Chart (what is covered and what you pay). - Other vaccines are considered Part D drugs.
-You can find these vaccines listed in the plan's Drug Guide (Formulary).
-(See Section 1.1 of this chapter for how to access the Drug Guide.) - 2.
+- 1. The type of vaccine (what you are being vaccinated for). - Some vaccines are considered Part D drugs.
+You can find these vaccines listed in the plan's Drug Guide.
+(See Section 1.1 of this chapter for how to access the Drug Guide.) - Other vaccines are considered medical benefits.
+They are covered under Original Medicare. - 2.
 Where you get the vaccine medication. - 3.
 Who gives you the vaccine.